Back to Blogs

 Mortgage lenders will often request information when considering your case:

 If you’re experiencing financial hardship, the forbearance is designed to provide you with relief.
-However, it is not a long-term solution, so agreements generally don’t last longer than one year.
+However, it is not a long-term solution, so agreements generally do not last longer than one year.
 You could be required to submit updates to your mortgage lender while the agreement is in effect.

 What Happens at the End of Forbearance?